survivejs/site/layouts/maintenance.md

 The purpose of this book is to gather development practices that are particularly useful for anyone who has to maintain JavaScript code or code that compiles to JavaScript.

-You can find individual practices online and you gain many of them through experience.
-I felt it doesn't have to be this way and as a result this book was born.

-I, and my co-author Artem Sapegin, have spent years developing npm packages and JavaScript projects.
-As a result we have gained insights on how to do it and how **not** to do it.
+I, Juho Vepsäläinen, and my co-author Artem Sapegin, have spent years developing npm packages and JavaScript projects.
+As a result we have gained insight on how to do it and how **not** to do it.
 The book combines our experience into a concise format that allows you to improve your development experience.

-## What Will I Learn
+## What Will You Learn

 Unless you work on fresh greenfield projects all the time, maintenance concerns are something that will come up fast.
 The book has been structured into small parts where you learn: